 Instructions

-- Once your cashews are soaked (if necessary), add the cashews to your blender or food processor with ⅓ cup of water.
-Blend until smooth.
+- Once your cashews are soaked, add them to your blender or food processor with ½ cup of water.
+Blend until smooth, using more water if needed.

 billy sims